Input YAML Files#

 Note

 Assignment handling is applied only during susceptibility fitting.
-For permutation-based strategies, all permutation groups must be explicitly defined by the user.

 Assignment handling assumes that experimental data and assignments are ordered consistently by the user.